 Quick Facts of Differences between DVI-I and DVI-D

 - The DVI-I connector enables the transfer of both analog and digital signals, while the DVI-D connector allows transferring of only digital signals.

 - The DVI-D connector does not have 4 pins that are ideal to carry analog signals.
 The DVI-I connectors possess all necessary pins for a single link that are ideal to carry both types of signals.

 - DVI is the basic standard for the interface.
 The DVI-D, on the other hand, stands for digital aspects of the interface.

-- The DVI-I port cannot fit into DVI-D port, while DVI-D port can fit into the DVI-I port.
+- The DVI-I port cannot fit into the DVI-D port, while the DVI-D port can fit into the DVI-I port.

 - The DVI-D ports cannot take other sorts of DVI connectors.